top of page

 Within galaxies, the stars have their own life cycles, Clouds of Hydrogen in the galaxies collapse and spin up until fusion is ignited to form the sun.
 Debry is the spinning disk accrete driven by gravity, until they are pulled spherical and form planets.
 The star fusion reaction uses up its fusion fuel and creates heavier elements.
 Eventually it collapses leading to black holes, neutron stars and supernovae depending on size.

-Around 200M years ago, land masses were merged to form a single mega-continent "Pangea".
+Around 200M years ago, land masses were re-merged to form a single mega-continent "Pangea".
 As the dinosaurs ruled, carbon dioxide levels were 3 times today, temperatures were 10C higher and there were no ice caps so sea level were 100 meters (300 ft) higher.

 NASA model &